nicholasray/web-team-quickstart/README.md

 git clone "ssh://${gerritUserName}@gerrit.wikimedia.org:29418/schemas/event/secondary" extensions/secondary
 ```

-3) Next, you'll find a [LocalSettings.php](LocalSettings.php) file in this repo
+5) Next, you'll find a [LocalSettings.php](LocalSettings.php) file in this repo
 that you can put in your `mediawiki` root directory to configure these properly.
 This file also contains config that generally makes the development workflow
 easier while on the Web team.

-4) Run the update script to update the database:
+6) Run the update script to update the database:
 ```
-docker-compose exec mediawiki php maintenance/update.php
+php maintenance/update.php
 ```

-5) Populate your database with interwiki prefixes to make languages appear as they are in production.
+7) Populate your database with interwiki prefixes to make languages appear as they are in production.
 ```
-docker-compose exec mediawiki php maintenance/populateInterwiki.php
+php maintenance/populateInterwiki.php
 ```

 If everything goes to plan, you should be on your way! 🎉